Killing of Ramapiram Kannickaisparry: Death and police investigations

 Three days later, the police arrested a suspect, who was a 40-year-old mechanic named Nadasan Chandra Secharan, the younger brother of Ramapiram's brother-in-law, outside his Yishun flat.
 Nadasan was married with three children and worked as a mechanic at the Seletar Country Club at the time of his arrest.
 Prior to his arrest, both Nadasan and Ramapiram were engaged in an affair after they first met each other in 1991 at a family gathering in his brother's house, and Ramapiram's husband got wind of the affair some time after it started, which caused them to live in separation.
 Nadasan was charged with murder on 22 April 1995, two days after his arrest.

 A broken tooth was found inside Nadasan's van, in addition to some gold items and jewellery, which were purportedly belonging to the deceased victim.
 By the time the tooth was found, the body of Ramapiram was returned to her bereaved family and cremated, hence it cannot be compared if it belonged to her.
 As there were no DNA experts in Singapore at the time, the tooth was thus sent to the forensic experts of Scotland Yard in Britain for DNA testing.
 After some testing, it was confirmed to belong to Ramapiram.

+Background information of Nadasan revealed that he first began working as a mechanic at the British Naval Base in 1974, before he switched to becoming a mechanic at Singapore Bus Service (SBS), before he left SBS two years later and joined the New Zealand Naval Base.
+Nadasan was retrenched in 1989 and switched to self-employment in 1992, before he went on to become a mechanic at the Seletar Country Club, a job which he held until his arrest for allegedly murdering Ramapiram.